 A recent job loss.
 A long stretch of unemployment.
 A sudden illness.
 The loss of a family member.
 A medical procedure or hospitalization.
+These are things we’re all experiencing with Covid.
 Whenever people experience such difficulty or loss, we often hear or say:

 “If there’s anything we can do to help, please let us know.”